 GeneCards Summary for SSR2 Gene

 SSR2 (Signal Sequence Receptor, Beta (Translocon-Associated Protein Beta)) is a Protein Coding gene.
 Diseases associated with SSR2 include calcaneonavicular coalition.
-Among its related pathways are Gene Expression and Transport to the Golgi and subsequent modification.
+Among its related pathways are Protein processing in endoplasmic reticulum and Gene Expression.

 UniProtKB/Swiss-Prot for SSR2 Gene